Capri, Italy. The Best Place on Earth!

 Ingresso, finally!
 I’m out of breath, having jogged for the last part of the way up here!
-I buy my one Euro access ticket, and I step in a fairyland of colour, fantastic fragrance and art scattered all around the terraces of this fantastic botanical garden.
-A symphony of beauty created by nature with a little help from humans that takes over all my senses and rewards my effort to get there.
+I buy my one Euro access ticket, and I step into a fairyland of colour, fantastic fragrance and art scattered all around the terraces of this beautiful botanical garden.
+A symphony of beauty created by nature with a bit of help from humans takes over all my senses and rewards my effort to get there.

 I look down at the windy paved Via Krupp that leads to Marina Piccola wishing I had more time to afford a quick swim.
 No such luxury.
 A tourist’s life is a hustle!
 In my case, a hustle job I love.